etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

 };
 ```

-Now, to demonstrate the use of the `useProduct` custom hook in a React Native component like `home.tsx`, let's expand on the example with a practical implementation.
+Now, to demonstrate the use of the `useProduct` custom hook in a React Native component like `home.tsx`, let us expand on the example with a practical implementation.
 This implementation will illustrate how the custom hook can be integrated into a component to manage product data effectively.

 ```typescript title="Home.tsx"
 import React, { useEffect, useState } from 'react';